 If your company was not incorporated in South Carolina, but you wish to do business there, you need to apply for a South Carolina Certificate of Authority.

-Known as Foreign Qualification, this process allows a company formed in Delaware or any other state to legally transact business in South Carolina.
+Acquiring Foreign Qualification in South Carolina, allows a company formed in Delaware or any other state to legally transact business in South Carolina.

-LLCs and Corporations both must provide the following document to South Carolina:
+LLCs and Corporations both must provide the following documents when applying for South Carolina Foreign Qualification:

 In addition, you must appoint and maintain a South Carolina Registered Agent at all times.
 We can provide this service for just $99 per year.